sven-hash/docs/docs/use-external-apps/examples.md

 In some other applications, this might be written as **localhost:1080** if there's only one proxy entry field.

 ### Keybase

-We have added support for KeyBase (which we use for our own internal chat).
-Feel free to try that out and say hello!
+We use KeyBase for our own internal chat.
+Feel free to try that out and say hello in our public keybase server!

-The socks5 settings in KeyBase are under Settings > Advanced > Proxy Settings.
+The socks5 settings in KeyBase are under `Settings > Advanced > Proxy Settings`.

 ![Electrum settings](/img/docs/keybase-settings.gif)